-There are many programs that the Grepen Center supports, including:
+The many programs that the Grepen Center supports include:

 In past years, the mountains of Gros Morne were stripped of trees, which led to mudslides and avalanches during the annual heavy rainy seasons.
 The agronomy program has already planted well over 200,000 saplings on the mountains.
 The agronomists continue to guide large crews of Haitians and other volunteers to plant saplings throughout the area.
 The tree nursery at Grepen Center supports this endeavor which produces approximately 60,000 trees each year.

 At Grepen Center’s seed bank, bulk purchases of good quality, biodiverse seed are made when seeds are cheaper and then distributed to farmers, who then return a certain quantity to the seed bank after they harvest their crop.
-The seed bank has been a significant source of support for farmers in difficult situations, such as following this past year’s drought.
+The seed bank has been a significant source of support for farmers in difficult situations, such as drought.

 |Sweet Potato Weevil Eradication